DTG Digital Printing

 The print feels smooth, natural and soft to touch.
 With DTG printing the ink pigments bond deeply in to the fabric instead of sitting on top.
 In the case of dark garments where we need to pre-treat and print a white base it feels slightly raised, a bit like a screenprint.

 Can you print on to dark colours?

 Absolutely.
-We can print on any colour you like, we even have white ink!
-Because we need to pre-treat dark garments with a spray, the garment may feel sticky and have shadowy residue area, these will dissapear with the first wash so dont worry.
+We can print on any colour you like as we have white ink.
+Because we need to pre-treat dark garments they may feel a little sticky, have shadowy area or a slight vinegar smell, all these will dissapear with the first wash so dont worry.
 We also need to cure the prints with a heat press so there are often visiable heat press marks on dark garments, these will also wash out.

 Can you print photos on to garments?